The new 60cc chainsaws – improved in every detail

 “We’ve improved the airflow through the entire machine, specifically when it comes to cooling the parts that produce heat,” says Jan Leijon.
 “That means that we’ve managed to lower the temperature around the crankcase housing, the muffler, and the carburettor.”

 However, the improved airflow is but one of the results of the improvements.
 To safeguard continuous operation, prefiltration has been vastly improved as well.

-“A new design of the Air Injection™ nozzle has resulted in improved protection of the carburetor from dust and dirt,” says Jan Leijon.
-“The air purification levels are as much as 99 percent which will give the user extended interval between air filter cleanings.
-And thanks to the new insulation wall, the carburetor is also protected from the heat generated by the cylinder as well as dirt.”
+“A new design of the Air Injection™ nozzle has resulted in improved protection of the carburettor from dust and dirt,” says Jan Leijon.
+“The air purification levels are actually as much as 99 percent which will give the user extended interval between air filter cleanings.
+And thanks to the new insulation wall, the carburettor is also protected from the heat generated by the cylinder as well as dirt.”

 Apart from these major upgrades, there are countless improvements down to the smallest of details, some of them carried over from earlier Mark II models.
 The choice of materials, the placement of the clutch and the bar mount – all designed to improve usability and reliability.
 All to live up to the “Mark II” classification.

-Staying true to the maneuverability claim – part of the Husqvarna DNA – the upgrades have been made without compromises on the slim design.
-A design that, together with the low weight, results in excellent maneuverability that translates into less strain on the user’s body.
+Staying true to the manoeuvrability claim – part of the Husqvarna DNA – the upgrades have been made without compromises on the slim design.
+A design that, together with the low weight, results in excellent manoeuvrability that translates into less strain on the user’s body.